Fighting For LGBTQ+ Rights In Georgia

 Have attitudes toward LGBTQ+ people in Georgia changed at all in the past couple of decades?

-"Georgia can be characterized as a country with a deeply patriarchal culture.
+"Georgia can be characterised as a country with a deeply patriarchal culture.
 But it has experienced a degree of progress in terms of the legal environment.
-In recent years, such rapid advancement has largely been fueled by legislative amendments, especially the adoption of the anti-discrimination law, where principles of non-discrimination explicitly include sexual orientation, gender identity, and self-expression.
+In recent years, such rapid advancement has largely been fuelled by legislative amendments, especially the adoption of the anti-discrimination law, where principles of non-discrimination explicitly include sexual orientation, gender identity, and self-expression.

 "At the same time, in another study, Georgia is among the ranks of other post-Soviet and former Communist countries, where attitudes towards the LGBTI community are not only deteriorating, but can also manifest as mass violence.
 The disparity between societal attitudes towards the LGBTI group, the legal environment, and law enforcement practices creates a volatile atmosphere."